Crohn’s disease is a potentially serious medical condition that results in inflammation of the Gastronintestinal Tract.

 – Mutations in “CARD15” gene

-- Smoking may increase risk for condition in submission to be reactivated
+– Smoking may increase the risk for the condition in submission to be reactivated

 – Immune system involvement